 I have never seen myself as a Sci-Fi or Fantasy fan AT ALL.
 I hate Harry Potter (blasphemy) and cannot bring myself to watch Lord of the Rings just yet.
-I’ve recently managed to watch and enjoy the new Star Wars film (maybe because it’s a lovely Disney movie) which my boyfriend is very happy about!
-We are not allowed to talk about The Last Jedi though as he feels he has been robbed of his childhood.
-Can anyone relate to that? #Lukewouldneverhavediedthatway.
+I’ve recently managed to watch and enjoy the new Star Wars film (maybe because it’s a lovely Disney movie) #Lukewouldneverhavediedthatway.

 Anyway, due to this new found love I have for Space and the Super Natural phenomenon, I found myself watching Stranger Things, and I became hooked.
 I would play an episode while on the Cross Trainer at the gym and found the anxiety and drama of the show kept me going.
 The story lines were gripping, set in 1980s America and the acting was really good.
 I was really disappointed however by a particular scene and the choice of script used in one of the episodes.